netrisai/docs/tutorials/vpc-anywhere-upstream-peering.rst

 ===========================================
 Netris VPC can use a traditional subnet or vlan with public IP addresses (a DMZ network) for upstream network peering.

+In this scenario, Upstream ISP provides a subnet with default gateway to reach Internet.
+Typically each SoftGate node will use an IP address from ISP's subnet.
+It is possible to assign multiple IP addresses on SoftGate nodes enabling SoftGates to act as :ref:`"L3 Load Balancer"<l3lb_def>`, :ref:`"L4 Load Balancer"<l4lb_def>`, :ref:`"NAT functionality"<nat_def>`  (including 1 to 1 NAT) <<OTHERS?>>.

 **logical diagram**

 .. image:: images/upstream-dmz-logical.png